Epitech-Nantes-Tek3/R-Type/CONTRIBUTING.md

 For the coding style, there are some rules you need to follow:
  - Everybody working on the project with you must be able to understand on what you are working within minutes.
 If you can split a function in two, you must do it !
- - Your code must respect the Klang format.
+ - Your code must respect the Clang format.
 It's necessary to be able to compile on Windows.
 While coding, press at the same time CTRL+MAJ+I to apply the format !

 ### Documentation Rules